kangyu-california/PersistentWindows/Help.md

 * Manipulate window z-order
   * Bring a window to top z-order by clear the topmost flag of obstructive window
     * Click on other window first to defocus, then Ctrl click the window (or the corresponding icon on taskbar) that you want to bring to top.
-  * Send a window to bottom z-order (similar to the function of Alt+Esc hotkeys which however does not work for remote desktop window)
+  * Send remote desktop window (mstsc.exe) to bottom z-order (because Alt+Esc hotkey does not work for rdp window)
-    * Defocus the window first, then hold Ctrl+Win keys and click the window
+    * Defocus rdp window first, then hold Ctrl+Win keys and click the rdp window

 * Enable/Disable auto restore for a particular window (Since release 5.19)
   * To add a (child/dialog) window for auto capture/restore, move the window using mouse